Grand Unified origin of gauge interactions and families replication in the Standard Model

 written in terms of the massless components of trinification bi-triplets introduced in Eq.~(\ref{eq:tri-triplets}).
 The further symmetry breaking steps down to the SM and hence the masses/mixings of the $\bm{L}^{i,3}$ and $\bm{Q}^{i,3}_\mathrm{L,R}$ components are controlled by the structure of the soft-SUSY breaking mass terms and tri-linear interactions as well as by the tree-level Yukawa hierarchy (\ref{eq:ratio}).

+In the LR symmetric SUSY theory the largest amount of free parameters comes from the soft-SUSY breaking sector, namely, 17 trilinear couplings (5 invloving sleptons and 12 -- squarks), 16 soft $\tilde{L}\tilde{L}$- and $\tilde{Q}\tilde{Q}$-type mass terms, 2 high-scale gaugino mass parameters (in $E_6$ and gauge-family sectors).
+In addition, there are 4 gauge couplings in the gauge sector whereas all the low-scale Yukawa couplings are matched to two universal high-scale ones defining the strongest hierarchies (\ref{eq:ratio}) already at tree level.
+The loop corrections to the Yukawa sector are controlled by the soft-SUSY breaking parameters and gauge couplings, whose number is sufficient to accommodate the measured values of the SM fermion masses and mixing angles.

 Let us now investigate how strong the hierarchy between the soft and trinification breaking scales, $M_{\rm S}\ll M_3$, can be -- the question of primary importance for a realistic low-energy theory.

-Provided that $M_{\rm GUT}$ and $M_6$ scales are close, $\E{8}$ breaking effects may induce significant threshold corrections to the trinification gauge couplings at $M_6$ scale.
-Indeed, the relevant dim-5 contributions to the gauge kinetic operators read \cite{Chakrabortty:2008zk}
+Provided the compressed hierarchy $M_{\rm GUT}\gtrsim M_6$, the unknown $M_{\rm GUT}$-scale effects may induce significant threshold corrections to the trinification gauge couplings at $M_6$ scale.
+Indeed, the relevant gauge-kinetic dim-5 operators \cite{Chakrabortty:2008zk}